nathanchapero-creator/eBay_used_car_analysis/README.md

   — Most Common Vehicle Type

 ## Key Business Insights
+1. **The 21-Year Depreciation Floor:** Across the top 10 manufacturers, the absolute trough of vehicle depreciation is remarkably consistent, clustering tightly between 19 and 21 years of age (with 70% of brands bottoming out exactly at year 21).
+At this two-decade mark, the market distinctly bifurcates: economy brands permanently level off at their lowest functional baseline value, while legacy premium brands pivot into an appreciation phase as they are preserved for the classic car market.
-1. **The Volume vs. Value Disconnect:** Volkswagen dominates the market in sheer volume (68k+ listings), but luxury brands like Audi and BMW command nearly double the median listing price (€6,000+).
+2. **The Volume vs. Value Disconnect:** Volkswagen dominates the market in sheer volume (68k+ listings), but luxury brands like Audi and BMW command nearly double the median listing price (€6,000+).
-2. **Depreciation Cliffs:** Economy brands like Fiat experience severe value drop-offs around year 7, whereas premium brands maintain a flatter depreciation curve over a 15-year lifespan.
-3. **The Premium Van Market:** Minivans from luxury manufacturers (like BMW's Active Tourer series) command surprisingly high market medians compared to traditional sedans, pushing €20,000+.
+3. **The SUV Premium Ceiling:** While vehicle types like convertibles and minivans maintain tightly clustered market values, SUVs exhibit massive price variance (the widest Interquartile Range) across nearly all manufacturers.
+While older, utilitarian SUVs keep the median price anchored, the 75th percentile for SUVs stretches significantly higher than standard sedans or wagons.
+This highlights a massive "premium ceiling" driven by consumer demand, where buyers are willing to pay heavy premiums for higher-trim modern crossovers.
+4.

 ## Technologies Used
 * **Data Manipulation:** Python, Pandas, Google Colab